IsabelaMendolia/Password-Reminder/README.md

 # Password-Reminder

+This program works for identifying conditional algorithm and string operations skills.

 Password Reminder
 This is a Program that reminds you of your password.
 Instance 1: You left a message in the past that prints a password you need.
 To see the password you wrote, simply  enter your name and the program should recognize you.